 The real Chinese version in restaurants includes fried egg shreds on top.
-This type is selling at a super high price, over 80 RMB for one serving.
+This type is selling at a super high price, over 80 RMB for one serving with deep-fried egg and many expensive ingredients.
 Homestyle Yangzhou fried rice can be much easier.
 Fried rice (炒饭) and chow mein (炒面) possibly are the two most popular types of dishes based on staple foods of China—rice and noodles.
 Home-style fried rice can be as humble as basic egg fried rice, which only needs eggs, green onion, salt, and pepper, or as luxurious as this Yangzhou fried rice!
 The long list of ingredients not only brings different tastes and textures but more importantly different colors.
 Colorful fried rice is the most popular choice for children's meals in lots of restaurants.

 Type of rice to use

 In theory, any type of rice can be used in fried rice.
 If you plan to make some steamed rice right perfectly for fried rice recipes, the common popular option should be basmati or jasmine rice.
 Rice contains more starch may lead to a sticky texture of the rice.
 So long-grain Indica rice will be a better option.

 The secret of restaurant-style Yangzhou fried rice is to make sure the rice is not mushy and wet.
 Leftover rice always meets the standard because of water evaporation.
 But if you want to make egg fried rice right now and there is no leftover rice by hand.
 Chilling the freshly cooked rice is another way.